 The mindset that every kid must go to the UW in the four years following high school graduation absurd.
 Elite schools leave good students out, that's what elite means.
 Sometimes it just a numbers game, too many students chasing too few openings.

-• The Virginia Board of Education has mandated local school boards to develop policies for teachers and the use of social media to interact with student following one particular molestation case.
+I have little sympathy for the students or parents left out this year.
+It won't be the end of their life. - The Virginia Board of Education has mandated local school boards to develop policies for teachers and the use of social media to interact with student following one particular molestation case.
 But other teachers have found the tools useful from an educational standpoint.
 The article sites an example of one teacher using Twitter to help students write more concisely.
 The question is how districts will balance the benefits of the tools with the misuses.

 Saturday, April 9, 2011